 The best resources for answering questions you may have about Penn Charter are your child’s classroom teacher, the administration and the Parent Community members who have volunteered as class chairs for your child’s grade-level.
 In addition, the Parent Community section of this website provides detailed information about the Parent Community:

 - Volunteer opportunities

 The Parent Community is only able to function through the efforts of parents who volunteer to help.
 We welcome your support in any way you can participate, from making donations for food or clothing drives, to signing up for a 30-minute time slot at an event, to serving on committees.
 In addition to providing needed help, volunteering is a great way to make some new friends.
 Please consider the opportunities and get involved in your child's school!

-Each grade – except pre-K and kindergarten, which remain in classroom groups – is divided into two groups for special classes (art, library, music, physical education, science, Spanish and technology).
-The groups, which remain constant throughout the school year, are called Penns and Charters.
+Each grade – except pre-K and kindergarten, which remain in classroom groups – is divided into two to three groups for special classes (art, library, music, physical education, science, Spanish and technology).
+The groups, which remain constant throughout the school year, are called Penns, Charters, and Quakers.
 Your child will be assigned to a group, and these lists are included with the class lists sent home at the end of summer.

 Beginning in third grade, a uniform and a combination lock are required for Physical Education.
 These items may be purchased at the School Store.

 Acquiring a uniform and locker is part of the larger process of helping our students better organize themselves.
 Supporting our students in being well organized for each Physical Education class is an important step in this process.

 In the Lower School, which is a non-graded program, student assessment is an ongoing process that is meant to give a complete, fair and accurate view of the student’s learning progress and needs.
 This process includes regular classroom observations and feedback, classroom assessments including the benchmarking of reading progress and end-of-chapter math assessments, and standardized assessments coordinated by the Lower School learning specialist.